santidevhmo/FindMyEnxilados/README.md

 - [ ] Understand the use of "use client" on top of JSX files
 - [ ] Watch YT Code Academy video  "Full HTTP Networking Course – Fetch and REST APIs in JavaScript" : Fully comprehend Networking concepts & Difference between libraries such as AXIOS, Express, etc
 - [ ] Front-end : take LinkedIn Learning course "UX Foundations: Style Guides and Design Systems"
+- [ ] Front-end : look for resources and get better at "Responsive layouts" in general (Swift, ReactJS, React Native, etc)
 - [ ] Front-end : look up for course or YT video of "Introduction to Tailwind CSS"